At A Glance

 Tom Pain Cronin is Director of the Comey Institute for Industrial Relations at St. Joseph’s University.

-Cathy Brady is a Philadelphia native and the Lead Community Organizer of The Labor Monument: Philadelphia’s Tribute to the American Worker.
+Cathy Brady (1956-2018) was a Philadelphia native and the Lead Community Organizer of The Labor Monument: Philadelphia’s Tribute to the American Worker.

 Segment Producer: Kerrie Hillman